 At Lindsey Wilson College, students are responsible for regular class attendance, in-class participation, and completion of assignments.
+Students enrolled in online courses are likewise responsible for regular activity and participation in their courses.
 Specific expectations concerning attendance and class performance in each course are stated in the course syllabus.
-When a pattern of excessive absence or other unsatisfactory performance occurs, the instructor will take one or more of the following actions:
+When a pattern of excessive absence, inactivity, or other unsatisfactory performance occurs, the instructor will take one or more of the following actions:

-- 1. Request the student make special arrangements to improve his or her performance (e.g., meeting with a tutor); - 2.
-Enter the student in Starfish, a system which electronically notifies the student's instructors, advisor, the Academic Affairs Office, the Student Affairs Office, and coaches (if the student is an athlete) of the attendance issue: - 3.
+- 1. Request the student make special arrangements to improve his or her performance (e.g., utilizing a tutor); - 2.
+Enter the student in Starfish, a system which electronically notifies the student's instructors, advisor, the Academic Affairs Office, the Student Affairs Office, and coaches (if the student is an athlete) of the attendance issue; - 3.
 Place the student on attendance probation, whereby an additional unexcused absence would result in a grade of F for the course; and - 4.
 Contact the student's parent(s)/legal guardian about continuing problems if the student has given written permission for contacts.